Skip to Content

 One of the most iconic place in Iceland, the blue lagoon is an attraction not to be missed for LGBTQ travelers

 Who doesn’t enjoy a spa day?
 A visit to the Blue Lagoon is an absolute must.
 After all, we don’t use call it “the most fabulous thermal bath in Iceland” for nothing.
 Kick back your feet in the warm waters at the Blue Lagoon.
 Not only will it feel incredible, but your body will also thank you for it.
-Known to cure skin conditions and improve your wellbeing, you can skip the workout for the day and do this instead!
+Known to cure skin conditions and improve your well-being, you can skip the workout for the day and do this instead!

-14. Get yourselves a hand knitted Icelandic sweater!
+14. Get yourselves a hand-knitted Icelandic sweater!

 Get yourself a hand knitted sweater as a memory of your trip to Iceland